 Integrating strategy into your analytics is one of the main areas most struggle with when doing their analytics — knowing what's relevant and what's not, what's a true insight and what's not.
-But, if you know the secret sauce to bringing strategy into your analytics, you’ll be able to turn your data and analysis into effective action to grow your business.
+But if you know the secret sauce to bringing strategy into your analytics you’ll be able to turn your data and analysis into effective action to grow your business.
 And so I want to talk about pizza.
 Yes, you read that right — pizza.

 The Crust — Your Strategies and Goals

 If you call on retail customers, you need to understand their overall goals and objectives as well.
-You're going to have a very hard time finding compelling insights if you don’t understand what their overall strategies and best practices are and what the retail customer is trying to accomplish.
+You're going to have a very hard time finding compelling insights about their business if you don’t understand what their overall strategies and best practices are and what the retail customer is trying to accomplish.

-I see this so many times, people come up with interesting insights but they're not sure if they're relevant for the category or for their retail customer; it might even go against what they're trying to accomplish, but they don't realize it because they're not basing the insights on strategic foundations.
+I see this so many times — people come up with interesting insights but they're not sure if they're relevant for the category or for their retail customer; it might even go against what they're trying to accomplish, but they don't realize it because they're not basing the insights on strategic foundations.

 Now we have a solid crust of pizza.
 It's baked with goals and strategies for solid foundations that's going to hold your pie together.
-We’re also going to make sure that you focus on the right ingredients to put on top of it to get your pie right.
+We’re also going to make sure that you focus on the right ingredients to put on top of it to get your pizza right.
 This is where relevant insights come into play.

-The Right Toppings Relevant Insights
+The Right Toppings — Relevant Insights

 For instance, Imagine if one highly-developed segment was actually their private label segment and is obviously very important and highly profitable for them.
-If you're going in and making recommendations to be pulling back on that, unless you have specific proof to show that this is not beneficial for them, you don't want to be going down that street because private label is a very very important strategic component for retailers.
+If you're going in and making recommendations to be pulling back on that, unless you have specific proof to show that this is not beneficial for them, you don't want to be going down that street because private label is a very, very important strategic component for retailers.